sprout-uci/pfb/README.md

 Note that this step will not run any simulation, but simply generate the MSP430 binaries corresponding to the test-case of choice.
 As a result of the build, two files pmem.mem and smem.mem should be created inside msp_bin directory:

-- pmem.mem program memory contents corresponding the application binaries
+- pmem.mem program memory contents corresponding to the application binaries

 - smem.mem contains ROM binary.